Wafelack/homebruh/README.md

 ## Publish packages

-### Method 1

-- Launch a webserver
-- Add your compressed files at the server root (NOTICE: Files have to be compressed using the gunzip algorithms (Use `tar -czf <name> <folder>`))
-- Put your server link into `/etc/yarpm.sources`

-### Method 2
+- To publish packages they have to be available on the internet and they have to be represented by a single `tar.gz` file

-- Push your archive to github
+- Publish your package on the internet (a github repo or a server)
-- Add the github raw link in your sources
+- Add the link to your `/etc/yarpm.sources`

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for contributing rules